-Positive effects have been forecast for this option on the 'sustainable prosperity and growth', 'fairer access to services' and 'revitalise town centres' objectives.
+Positive effects have been forecast on the 'sustainable prosperity and growth', 'fairer access to services' and 'revitalise town centres' objectives.
 The new housing should help to support the local services in the town, maintaining their viability and boosting the local economy, thereby helping to support sustainable urban living.
 Development of Waterside Way could involve provision of some employment space, thereby helping to support the local economy.
+NB: It is uncertain as to what this option would provide in terms of local amenities and employment opportunities.